 How much CPD will I be required to undertake to be eligible for re-registration at the end of the 3-year registration period?

 75 hours of CPD is required to be completed over the 3-year registration period.
 The CPD Opportunities section of this website contains details of courses/training and events that are related to health promotion.
 If you are interested in CPD related to a specific health promotion competency, you can use the search function to view the list of CPD activities that have been identified as having content on that competency.

 What happens at the end of my 3-year registration period?

 After 3 years, the practitioner is required to re-apply for registration.
-This will involve providing details of Continuing Professional Development activities and work experience that have been completed during the past 3 years.
-More information will be available in a new section on CPD on the AHPI website later in 2017.
+This will involve providing details of Continuing Professional Development activities and work experience that have been completed during the previous 3 years.
+More details on this process can be found in the Continuing Professional Development section of this website.

 How much will it cost to be registered?

 An application fee which is paid when you apply for registration.
 This is non-refundable.
 Current application fees are €25 for AHPI members and €30 for other applicants.
 The Registration fee - successful applicants will be asked to pay a registration fee which is valid for 3 years.
 The Registration fee is €75 for AHPI members and €100 for all other applicants.